filamentphp/filament/packages/actions/docs/02-overview.md

 ## Types of action

 The concept of "actions" is used throughout Filament in many contexts.
-Some contexts don't support opening modals from actions - they can only open a URL, call a public Livewire method, or emit a Livewire event.
+Some contexts don't support opening modals from actions - they can only open a URL, call a public Livewire method, or dispatch a Livewire event.
 Additionally, different contexts use different action PHP classes, since they provide the developer context-aware data that is appropriate to that use-case.

 ### Custom Livewire component actions